North Korea tests first ICBM | Pictures | Reuters

 Kim Jong Un looks on during the test-launch of the intercontinental ballistic missile Hwasong-14.
 "He, with a broad smile on his face, told officials, scientists and technicians that the U.S. would be displeased ... as it was given a 'package of...more

-Kim Jong Un reacts with scientists and technicians of the DPRK Academy of Defence Science after the test-launch of the intercontinental ballistic missile Hwasong-14.
-The test successfully verified the technical requirements of the newly developed...more
+Kim Jong Un reacts with scientists and technicians of the DPRK Academy of Defence Science after the test-launch of the Hwasong-14.
+KCNA/via REUTERS

+Army personnel and people gather at Kim Il Sung Square in Pyongyang to celebrate the successful test-launch of Hwasong-14.
+KCNA/via REUTERS

+Army personnel and people gather at Kim Il Sung Square in Pyongyang to celebrate the successful test-launch of Hwasong-14.
+KCNA/via REUTERS

 The intercontinental ballistic missile Hwasong-14.
 North Korea appeared to have used a Chinese truck, originally sold for hauling timber, but converted for military use, to transport and erect the missile on Tuesday.
 KCNA/via REUTERS